konradhy/debateclub/rules/project_map.md

 ## What's Not Yet Implemented

 From roadmap and dev journals:
-- Stripe integration for actual purchases (test mutations exist)
 - Email notifications for subscriber cap alerts
+- Budget alerts and cost projections (R-4.3.8)
 - Mobile apps
 - Video recording of debates
 - User-created custom scenarios
+- Removal of test mutations (currently available for dev/QA)

 ---

-*This document reflects the codebase as of December 30, 2025 (Chapter 17).*
+*This document reflects the codebase as of December 31, 2025 (Chapter 19 - Phase 4 Complete).*